 ICHARM's website has gone through a great renewal.
-A new section, "What's New," has been added to show progress in research and projects addition the information and notifications of upcoming events.
+A new section, "What's New," has been added to show progress in research and projects in addition the latest to information and notifications of upcoming events.
 A new site has been created to receive opinions from viewers around the world, and efforts have been made to respond to inquiries quickly and adequately.